agpenas/tstrends/README.md

     <p align="center"><img src="images/binary_ctl_omega_effect.png" alt="Omega effect on binary CTL" width="800"/></p>

 - **TernaryCTL**: Extends CTL with a neutral state.
-It introduces a window_size parameter to look for trend confirmation before resetting state to neutral, similar to the second loop in the Dezhkam et al.[^2] algorithm.
+It introduces a window_size parameter to look for trend confirmation before resetting state to neutral, similar to the second loop in the [Dezhkam et al.](#books-bibliography) algorithm.
   - Parameters:
     - `marginal_change_thres`: Threshold for significant time series movements as a percentage of the current value.
     - `window_size`: Maximum window to look for trend confirmation before resetting state to neutral.\